 Use phase is the main contributor.
-There is a reduction of around 35% from standard to innovative process 2015 (use phase).
-Absolute values of raw materials impacts still remain the same, except the increase of standard column due to the slower dyeing cycle, which requires 1,08 machines for performing 49625 cycles.
+There is a reduction of around 47% from standard to innovative process 2015 (use phase) and of 11% from innovative process of 2013 to innovative process of 2015.
+Absolute values of raw materials impacts still remain the same, except the increase of standard column due to the slower dyeing cycle, which requires 1,08 machines for performing 49625 cycles (as stated in functional unit).